ppikkuaho/solution-concepts/horizon-canvas.md

 AI and VR solve different parts of the foresight engagement problem.

-AI makes the scenario system adaptive:
+AI makes the scenario system adaptive and feasible to construct as part of a regular engagement:

-- It structures scenario worlds.
-- It connects future conditions to strategic dimensions.
-- It helps identify gaps and implications.
-- It supports rapid iteration.
-- It compares decisions across futures.
+- Agentic development helps structure the worlds, create assets and construct the details of the world
+- Voice-based AI enables hands-free engagement as part of the experience
+- AI enables the simulation and rapid strategic analysis of the futures and the decision-makers actions, bridging the gap between analysis and feedback.
+The feedback loop for decisions' impacts drops from weeks to minutes

 VR makes the scenario system experiential:

-- It turns abstract futures into places.
+- VR allows us to turns abstract futures into spatial locations and places.
-- It increases attention and recall.
+- The experiential nature enables brains' spatial memory and procession - we remember spaces we've visited in significantly more detail than things we've read.
-- It gives leadership teams a shared environment for discussing uncertainty.
+- It gives leadership teams a shared environment and concretization of the future for discussing uncertainty.
-- It makes trade-offs more concrete.

-Used separately, either technology is incomplete.
-VR without AI risks becoming a static exhibition.
-AI without immersive design risks remaining another text-based analysis layer.
-Together, they create a stronger bridge from foresight to decision-making.
+The combination of two layers allows the interactivity that would otherwise be too expensive to craft.
+VR-based representation alone would lack the feedback loops and require handcrafting most paths, introducing prohibitive development costs and cycles.
+AI-based scenario or strategic analysis without AI would lose the foundation of the engagement constructed by the VR-spaces, risking the analysis remaining as text-based analysis layer.
+While both solutions are fully able to stand alone, and dont necessarily need to be entangled (apart from the AI-native development and iteration methods used in the construction and adaption of the worlds), the combination of the two is greater than the sum of it's parts.

 ## Implementation Path